teachaccess/accessibility-skills-hiring-toolkit/roles/hr-generalist.md

 ### Responsibilities

-- The HR Generalist develops and facilitates the organization’s human resource policies and daily operations.
+- The HR Generalist develops and facilitates the organization's human resource policies and daily operations.
 - The HR Generalist ensures compliance with digital accessibility regulations and requirements by performing the following duties and responsibilities:
   - Develops an inclusive workplace culture by implementing organizational policies and practices in accessibility.
   - Leads the development and implementation of inclusive interviewing and hiring processes.